Purp1eW0lf/Blue-Team-Notes/README.md

 #### PCA Registry Data

-Chatting with Program Compatibility Assistant also stores data in some Registry keys.
+Program Compatibility Assistant also stores data in some Registry keys.
 Chatting with my man [@biffbiffbiff](https://twitter.com/biffbiffbiff), we have some options to carve that out

 ```powershell
 mount -PSProvider Registry -Name HKU -Root HKEY_USERS;